abramconnelly/capricy/notes.md

   - can be made to work with scroll without too much issue
 * keep a local copy of (localstorage, cookies) of data
   - queue data to be sent to local sql database
-  - only need to minimize inital load time
+  - only need to minimize initial load time
-  - keep rqeuired data (in localstorage, cookies, etc.) for fast initial load
+  - keep required data (in localstorage, cookies, etc.) for fast initial load

 2018-08-15
 ---

-* jquery-pages doesn't behavce nicely with scroll (cutoff elements at end)
+* jquery-pages doesn't behave nicely with scroll (cutoff elements at end)
 * maybe transition to jquery-mobile (that has equally nice page transitions)
 * put icons in navbar